jbowkett/CV/README.md

 **December 2013 - September 2014 • Lead Developer • [Lyagushka][], London**

-Lyagushka provide a full trade lifecycle platform for a large (>4$bn) private equity fund incorporating complex business rules.
+Lyagushka provided a full trade lifecycle platform for a large (>4$bn) private equity fund incorporating complex business rules.
 The platform was developed using MongoDB, Mysql and Ruby on Rails employing highly agile methodologies for planning (morning standups, planning poker, Kanban boards) and development (TDD,